fabiofranchino/blog/_posts/2017-09-20-simple-blog-with-nuxt.md

 ## Dynamic page

-So far, every page we want to publish need to be created as `.vue` component, manually, in `pages` folder.
+So far, every page we want to publish needs to be created as `.vue` component, manually, in `pages` folder.
 In our case, we need to deal with an array of objects where each object should become an article.
 Nuxt provides a way to setup a `.vue` component that acts as a `master` to generate multiple pages out of it.

 Inside the `pages` folder, let's create another folder named `article` (or choose your own) and within it put a `.vue` component named `_id.vue` with the following source: